 - Develop the ability to communicate with and understand people from other countries and cultures.

-Over the course of the two-year program, students:
+Over the course of the two-year programme, students:

 Study six subjects chosen from the six subject groups; three of these subjects are chosen at Higher Level (HL) and three at Standard Level (SL).